- Guinea Worm

 The following institutions were used as primary sources: David J. Sencer CDC Museum at the Centers for Disease Control and Prevention; Public Health Library and Information Center at the Centers for Disease Control and Prevention; Emory University's Manuscript, Archives and Rare Book Library; National Library of Medicine, History of Medicine Division; The U.S. National Archives and Records Administration at Atlanta and Washington D. C.; The Carter Center.

 Support for The Global Health Chronicles project comes from the David J. Sencer CDC Museum, Centers for Disease Control and Prevention; the Emory Center for Digital Scholarship (ECDS); the Emory University Libraries; the Emory Global Health Institute and The Carter Center.
-The project has also benefited from the generous support of the Rollins School of Public Health at Emory University, the Robert Wood Johnson Foundation, the Google.org Fund of Tides Foundation, and The Community Foundation for Greater Atlanta.
+The project has also benefited from the generous support of the Rollins School of Public Health at Emory University, the Robert Wood Johnson Foundation, the Google.org Fund of Tides Foundation, The Community Foundation for Greater Atlanta, Gilead Sciences, Inc., and Abbott Laboratories.

 The idea for The Global Health Chronicles project was born during the planning of a 2006 reunion of CDC professionals who worked on smallpox eradication efforts in West Africa.
 When former CDC Director Dr. William Foege heard about the reunion, he suggested collecting oral histories from these smallpox pioneers.
 That idea led to the initial collection of 29 oral histories, numerous photographs and other historical objects and documents.
 The creation of The Global Health Chronicles website was spearheaded by another former CDC director, Dr. David J. Sencer.
 It was Dr. Sencer’s vision to create a website using all the oral histories and items collected.
 These items could then be shared in an open access environment on the web.
 His idea was to create distinct chronicles, each one dedicated to collecting and preserving a global public health story.
 Each chronicle functions as an online archive, allowing access to previously unknown materials.
 Although Dr. Sencer died in 2011, his legacy lives on, as the website continues to grow and expand.